Christopher Bowman: Career

 In 1983, Bowman won the World Junior Championships and the U.S. national junior title.

 Bowman withdrew from the 1986 U.S. Championships after finishing second in the short program; he had a separation between his right tibia and fibula.
 The following season, he took the silver medal at U.S. nationals and was assigned to his first senior World Championships, finishing 7th.

 In 1988, Bowman won the bronze medal at the U.S. Championships and was sent to his first Olympics, where he finished 7th.
 He then placed 5th at the 1988 World Championships.

 Bowman's left shin was cut in an accident with another skater in December 1988.
 He won his first senior U.S. national title in 1989.
 He then won his first World medal, silver, at the 1989 World Championships.

 Bowman withdrew from the 1990 U.S. Championships but received a berth to the 1990 World Championships where he took the bronze medal.
 After the Goodwill Games, he parted ways with Frank Carroll, who had coached him for eighteen years.
 Toller Cranston and Ellen Burka were his next coaches, followed by John Nicks.
 Bowman won his second national title in 1992.
 He was sent to his second Olympics and placed 4th.

 In Inside Edge by Christine Brennan, Bowman admitted to having had a $950 a day cocaine habit during his eligible career, and that he had checked into the Betty Ford Center before the 1988 Olympic Games.
 Cranston also later described Bowman's drug problems in his book Zero Tollerance.

-He was known as "Bowman the Showman" for his crowd-pleasing performances.
-Brian Boitano, the 1988 Olympic champion, told the Chicago Tribune: "If I had to pick the three most talented skaters of all time, I would pick Christopher as one.
-He had natural charisma, natural athleticism, he could turn on a crowd in a matter of seconds and he always seemed so relaxed about it."